Who Needs an Estate Plan?

-Estate Planning Services from Nazette, Marner, Nathanson & Shea, LLP
+Estate Planning Services from Nazette, Marner, Nathanson & Knoll, LLP

 Because all clients and families are different, we offer a variety of services with which to customize each estate plan and meet our clients’ individual needs.
 Our extensive experience in this area allows to select the tools that will achieve our clients’ goals with the least expense and fewest complications.
 Among the services we offer are:

 - Wills: This document communicates to your heirs and the probate court how you wish to dispose of all assets in your name that do not have a designated beneficiary.